mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 - **Result**: We never even completed the design phase
 - **Grade**: D

 TinyPilot has always used the Raspberry Pi 4B as the core hardware.
+The 4B is relatively expensive, and it's difficult to engineer extra hardware functionality on top of it.

-My plan for 2022 was to consolidate all the functionality into a custom TinyPilot board, eliminating many of the expensive third-party components we currently use.
+My plan for 2022 was to create a custom circuit board built around the minimalist Raspberry Pi Compute Module 4.
+That would reduce our manufacturing costs by 60% and simplify our hardware design.

 Instead, all of our hardware engineering time went to chasing down manufacturing issues and supply shortages, so we made no progress on a new product.